Diabetes Diet #10: Spring Into Vegetarianism

 Buddha

-The vegetarian diet consists of plant-based foods and avoids animal flesh foods.
-Close to 16 million Americans call themselves vegetarians.
-There are, however, varying degrees of vegetarianism.
+It’s time to spring into Vegetarianism.
+The vegetarian diet consists of plant-based foods and avoids animal flesh.
+Close to 9.7 million Americans call themselves vegetarians, but there are varying degrees of vegetarianism.

 Vegans eat nothing originating from animal sources, not even honey from the bee.
-Lacto-Ovo vegetarians allow milk and dairy in their diets, products obtained from animals, without slaughter.
+Lacto-Ovo vegetarians allow milk and dairy in their diets, as well as products obtained from animals, without slaughter.
 Lacto vegetarians restrict themselves to milk and milk products, avoiding eggs.

 Whole and organic food sources are widely available all over the country.
-The choice really is ours when it comes to diet.
-The one most important factor to remember with diabetes is a balance.
-A complete diet including protein, carbohydrates, fats, vitamins, minerals, and fiber, radiates a rhythm of good health.
-Taking the vegetarian route can be exciting, empowering and a giant step towards excellent health.
+The choice is ours when it comes to diet.
+The one most crucial factor to remember when dealing with diabetes is balance.
+A complete diet, including protein, carbohydrates, fats, vitamins, minerals, and fiber, radiates a rhythm of good health.
+The vegetarian route can be exciting, empowering, and a step towards excellent health.

 You will soon feel subtle changes after embarking on the non-meat mode.
 Advocates of the vegetarian diet claim a certain internal lightness and cleanliness, higher energy levels, fewer sleep requirements, normalized weight, less constipation, fewer digestive problems, and reduced stress.
-Diet is not a magic wand but eating the right kinds of foods guide us to reach our healthiest potential.
+Diet is not a magic wand, but eating the right kinds of foods can help us reach our healthiest potential.

 When do you try a vegetarian diet when you feel ready for a change?
 To test the plant-based diet of whole grains, legumes, vegetables, fruits, nuts, seeds, and possibly dairy, do so gradually and alert your doctor and nutritionist or dietitian.